a win-win-win result

 “This is where products like steel, which has a very energy intensive manufacturing process, don’t earn as many green stars as its carbon cost is very high.”

-“One of the advantages of the plastic fibres used by Fibercon is that we were able to omit the steel mesh that would normally be incorporated in our pavements.”
+“One of the advantages of the plastic fibres used is that we were able to omit the steel mesh that would normally be incorporated in our pavements.”

 “The plastic fibres are not only more environmentally friendly than steel mesh, but eMesh performs better technically in many applications and situations.”